-IMG Monitoring Approach
+MSP 2016 Rare Plant Monitoring Protocol IMG Monitoring Approach

-All known rare plant occurrences on Conserved Lands are included in MOM.
+MOM includes recent rare plant occurrences on Conserved Lands.
 Of these occurrences, a "significant occurrence" is "defined by one of the following criteria: relatively abundant at a distinct location or site; sustainable as indicated by repeated observations over time or evidence of reproduction; important for ensuring connectivity; or represents the only known occurrence or one of only few occurrences remaining in the MSPA" (San Diego Management and Monitoring Program 2013).
 Significant occurrences are those that will be prioritized for management.
 The purpose of the IMG objective is to provide current information on the status of each occurrence in the MSPA and an assessment of threats and management needs.
 This information will be used to identify management actions that can be implemented by land managers and to identify significant occurrences requiring more extensive management actions and that may be prioritized for regional funding.
-This 2014 rare plant monitoring protocol will be evaluated for consistency in data collection, quality and utility of data collected, ease of use, and efficiency and cost effectiveness.
-Revisions may be made after the 2014 effort to improve the protocol for future monitoring efforts.

-IMG monitoring involves 1) establishing permanent sampling areas for monitoring occurrence status; 2) mapping the perimeter of the current extent of the occurrence; 3) photo-monitoring; 4) conducting a habitat assessment within the sampling area; and 5) conducting a threats assessment within the maximum extent of the occurrence and an adjacent 10-m buffer.
+IMG monitoring involves 1) establishing permanent sampling areas for monitoring occurrence status; 2) mapping the perimeter of the current extent of the occurrence and monitoring occurrence status; 3) photo-monitoring; 4) conducting a habitat assessment within the sampling area; and 5) conducting a threats assessment within the maximum extent of the occurrence and an adjacent 10-m buffer.
 In many cases, the maximum extent is larger than the sampling area for an occurrence.
 Figure 2 shows the relationship between maximum extent, current mapped extent, and the sampling area.